 The Investment Manager has voluntarily agreed to cap the Management Fee, administration fees, depositary fees and the Fund's other expenses at 0.30% per annum of the NAV of the Fund for Class A and Class B Shares and will pay any excess of such expenses over this amount; provided that any Performance Fee, litigation and other extraordinary expenses shall be excluded from such cap.
-The Investment Manager has voluntarily agreed to cap the Investment Management and distribution fee, Management Fee, administration fees, depositary fees and the Fund's other expenses, excluding the Class C Performance Fee with respect to the Class C Shares at no more than an effective rate of 0.25% per annum of the NAV of the Fund provided that any litigation and other extraordinary expenses are excluded.
+The Investment Manager has voluntarily agreed to cap the Investment Manager has voluntarily agreed to cap the Investment Management and distribution fee, Management Fee, administration fees, depositary fees and the Fund's other expenses, excluding the Class C Performance Fee with respect to the Class C Shares at no more than an effective rate of 0.25% per annum of the NAV of the Fund provided that any litigation and other extraordinary expenses are excluded.
 Only those fees and expenses which are actually incurred up to this cap will be payable out of the assets of the Fund.
 In the event that the Investment Manager decides in the future to withdraw or amend this cap, Shareholders will be notified in advance.

-The expenses reimbursable by the Investment Manager above the expense cap, for the period ended 31 December 2022 were USD 137,750 with USD 137,750 receivable at 31 December 2022.
+The expenses reimbursable by the Investment Manager above the expense cap, for the year ended 31 December 2023 were USD 343,317 (31 December 2022: USD 137,750) with USD 407,537 receivable at 31 December 2023 (31 December 2022: USD 137,750).